 Since its founding in 1966, CAF has grown to become one of the largest cultural organizations in Chicago.
 In 2016, CAF reached more than 672,000 people through its 85 docent-led tours, as well as exhibitions, lectures, education programs and online tools.
 The new location is easily accessible for visitors and centrally located for tours, allowing CAF to add to its current historic architecture tours and tell new stories about contemporary architecture along the Chicago River, Lakeshore East and North Michigan Avenue.

 The building, part of the Illinois Center complex, was included in the master site plan designed by Ludwig Mies van der Rohe, a pioneer of Modernist architecture.
 Visitors will be greeted at a welcome and tour center on the ground level before viewing innovative exhibition spaces conceived by New York-based exhibition design studio Local Projects and developed by Gallagher & Associates.
-Local Projects’ past work has included the National September 11 Memorial & Museum, One World Observatory and the Cleveland Museum of Art.

-Adrian Smith + Gordon Gill Architecture (AS+GG), a world-renowned Chicago-based firm, has been selected by the CAF board of trustees to design the interior of the CAC.
+Adrian Smith + Gordon Gill Architecture (AS+GG), a world-renowned Chicago-based firm, has been selected by the CAF board of trustees to design the interior of the Center.
 AS+GG has experience designing numerous cultural buildings, like the addition and expansion to the Steppenwolf Theater and a new theater on Navy Pier called The Yard at Chicago Shakespeare.
 The firm also designed Jeddah Tower, expected to become the tallest building in the world upon completion in 2020.

 “Architecturally the building is a gem,” said Gordon Gill, founding partner of Adrian Smith + Gordon Gill Architecture.
 “The design will create a dynamic and elegant space for CAF that promotes patrons to fully engage in the influence Chicago has on global architecture.
 The large volume of space fronting the Chicago River also creates an inviting and interactive atmosphere for visitors.”